IoTone/ccnx-ldplib/docs/ccnx-ldplib-fsd.md

   - CCNx LDP Discovery Phase : The phase in which CCNx LDP Clients finds CCNx LDP Peer to interact with

   - CCNx LDP Errors : All Errors that occur in the course of using CCNx LDP.
 The errors are defined contain enough information to diagnose issues.

+  - CCNx LDP CMD Message: The way in which messages are passed back and forth between Peers is by writing to the Peer’s namespace using a CMD Message

+  - CCNx LDP Correlation ID : Used in CMD Messages to uniquely identify related messages

+  - CCNx LDP Locator URI : Used in CMD Messages to offer an alternative way to address the remote peer id

   *2.3* __Assumptions__